illinois-impact/2016fa_ece408_project/README.md

 The project requires a CUDA-supported operating system, C compiler, and the CUDA 8 Toolkit.
 The CUDA 8 Toolkit can be downloaded from the [CUDA Download](https://developer.nvidia.com/cuda-downloads) page.
 Instructions on how to install the CUDA Toolkit are available in the [Quick Start page](http://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).
 Installation guides and the list of supported C compilers for [Windows](http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html), [Linux](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html), and [OSX](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html) are also found in the [CUDA Toolkit Documentation Page](http://docs.nvidia.com/cuda/index.html).

 Aside from a C compiler and the CUDA 8 Toolkit, [CMake](https://cmake.org/) 3.1 or later is required to generate build scripts for your target IDE and compiler.
+On windows, we require Visual Studio 2015 (Service Pack 3) which you can download from the webstore.
+For other systems, a CUDA compatible compiler is required (e.g. for OSX the [clang compiler](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html#system-requirements) is the only one supported).

 ## How to Build